Nandhak23/VLSI-LAB-EXP-5/README.md

 ## RESULT:

-Hence the finite state machine has been simulated and synthesised using xilinx ISE.
+Hence the finite state machine has been simulated and synthesised using vivado 2023.2.